DannieBGoode/opensx70/_posts/2018/10/2018-10-24-photodiode2.md

 I made meassurements with different resistors: 1M, 470K, 330K, 100K and 10K.
 Turns out that depending on the value of the resistor you use, you get sensitivity in low-light or when there is a lot of light, like in sunlight, like EV17 and such.

-What I have to do now, is run some test with the other photodiodes, also try to come with a more "stable" jig, so the meassurements are more consistent when in-camera (the only ones important for my research).
+What I have to do now, is run some test with the other photodiodes, also try to come with a more "stable" aproach, so the meassurements are more consistent when in-camera (the only ones important for my research).
 Maybe by setting up a white light box and the camera inside...
 Up until now I was just moving a lamp on top of both the light meter and the camera assembly.
 Not very scientific, singularly at close distances there is a parallax problem.
 I think that readings in camera should be as "lineal" and nice as the ones outside of camera... will keep you posted.